Splatoon’s “Stay Fresh” Catchphrase in Japanese

 Hopefully that clears up Keith’s question, but now I’m curious to know what the catchphrase is in other languages.
 If you know, please share in the comments!

-If you enjoyed this article and know any fellow Splatoon fans, I hope you'll tell them about it.
-It's a great way to help support Legends of Localization!
+If you liked this post and know someone else who's a Splatoon fan, I hope you'll tell them about it.
+Sharing is one of the best ways to support Legends of Localization!

 20 Comments